-NOTE: Rental payment provided on the lease must be in U.S. dollars; rental payment listed in virtual currency is not acceptable virtual currency to not acceptable If the Borrower: Then for Qualifying Purposes: • H • H • G • H • e: Currently owns a principal residence, or las a current housing expense, AND It as at least a 1-year history of receiving ental income, or It as a documented property management experience (e.g. borrower has a property wned by a business or LLC).
-It is a property wned by a pr There is no restriction on the amount of rental income that can be used for qualifying • H • H • re • D • e: Currently owns a principal residence, or las a current housing expense, AND las less than a 1-year history of receiving ental income or locumented property management experience (e.g. borrower has a property wned by a business or LLC).
-Itomebridge management review and pproval required Subject is Primary: Rental income in an amount not exceeding the PITIA of the subject property can be added to the borrower's gross income, OR Subject is Investment: Rental income can only be used to offset the PITIA of the subject property • D Does not own a principal residence, AND Does not have a current housing expense Rental income from the subject property cannot be used
+NOTE: Rental payment provided on the lease must be in U.S. dollars; rental payment listed in virtual currency is not acceptable virtual currency to not acceptable If the Borrower: Then for Qualifying Purposes: Currently owns a principal residence, or Has a current housing expense, AND Has at least a 1-year history of receiving rental income, or Has a documented property management experience (e.g. borrower has a property owned by a business or LLC).
+Homebridge management review and approval required There is no restriction on the amount of rental income that can be used for qualifying Currently owns a principal residence, or Has a current housing expense, AND Has less than a 1-year history of receiving rental income or Documented property management experience (e.g. borrower has a property owned by a business or LLC).
+Homebridge management review and approval required Subject is Primary: Rental income in an amount not exceeding the PITIA of the subject property can be added to the borrower's gross income, OR Subject is Investment: Rental income can only be used to offset the PITIA of the subject property Does not own a principal residence, AND Does not have a current housing expense Rental income from the subject property cannot be used